An All-Night Festival of Learning?

 “Yes.
 Do not do unto others what you would not want them to do unto you.
 The rest is commentary.”

-The Baal Shem Tov, leader of the Hassidic movement in the 17th century, taught that Torah precepts and God’s concern for us could be experienced through academic study and good food, drink, laughter, song and dance.
+The Baal Shem Tov, leader of the Hassidic movement in the 17th century, taught that Torah precepts and God’s concern for us could be experienced not only through academic study but also through good food, drink, laughter, song, and dance.